antondc/data-structures-and-algorithms/src/01_data_structures/06_tree/02_heap/README.md

 ## Description

-A Heap is a _complete_ _ordered_ _binary_ tree with the restriction that the value of parent nodes are greater of equal than the value of children nodes.
+A Heap is a _complete_ _ordered_ _binary_ tree with the restriction that the value of parent nodes are greater or equal than the value of children nodes.
 There are two types:

 - Max-heap: parent nodes are greater of equal than the value of children nodes.
 - Min-heap: where the value of the parent nodes are lesser or equal than the value of the children nodes.

-Commonly used in priority queues and heapsort algorithms.
+Commonly used in `priority queues` and `heapsort` algorithms.
 Typically implemented with arrays, as they are complete trees.

 ## Pseudocode